 - In positions with tent companies

-Effective after the Summer 2014 SWT season, CCI Greenheart will no longer allow Self-Placed placements in the state of North Dakota and no positions for any program option in the areas of Williston, Dickinson, Watford City and New Town, North Dakota.
+Greenheart no longer allows self-placed placements in the state of North Dakota, Destin, Panama City Beach, Florida.
+No positions for any program option are allowed in the areas of Williston, Dickinson, Watford City, New Town, North Dakota, Hawaii, and Baltimore, Maryland.

-Placements in the Gulf Coast areas of Louisiana, Alabama, Mississippi, and the Florida panhandle (Panama City and Destin) will be considered on a case-by-case basis.
-To be considered by CCI Greenheart employers in those areas must provide excellent housing and extensive cultural activities for the SWT participants.
+Placements for full program options in the Gulf Cost Areas of Louisiana, Alabama, and the Florida panhandle (Panama City and Destin) will be considered on a case-by-case basis.
+To be considered by Greenheart, host organizations in these areas must provide excellent housing and extensive cultural activities for the SWT participants.

-As per stricter Village of Lake Delton housing and zoning regulations, CCI Greenheart will not be able to accept Wisconsin Dells, WI and Lake Delton, WI placements that do not arrange housing.
+As per stricter Village of Lake Delton housing and zoning regulations, Greenheart will accept Wisconsin Dells, WI and Lake Delton, WI placements only with arranged housing.

-The Department of State prohibits participants from working:
+The Department of State prohibits J-1 Summer Work Travel participants from working:

-- **In positions with employers that fill non-seasonal or non-temporary job openings with participants with staggered vacation schedules;
+- In positions with host organizations that fill non-seasonal or non-temporary job openings with participants with staggered vacation schedules;

 - In positions that could bring notoriety or disrepute to the Exchange Visitor Program;